Electrical Safety

 Employment Opportunities

-The Bainbridge Island Fire Department is seeking applicants for an Entry Level Firefighter/EMT, and Lateral Firefighter/Paramedic positions.
+The Bainbridge Island Fire Department is seeking applicants for Information Technology Administrator, Entry Level Firefighter/EMT, and Lateral Firefighter/Paramedic positions.
 Learn more

 To Report an Emergency Call 9-1-1